 Student Devices

-Students in G2 have a dedicated iPad to use at school.
+Our Grade 3 students each have a dedicated iPad to use at school.
 This iPad is used as a tool to enhance learning.
 Students will regularly post their work on Seesaw for peer, teacher and family feedback.

 Reporting